Randomized Matrix Decompositions using R: Randomized principal component analysis

 The so-called individual factor map, using the first and second principal component, is shown in Figure~\ref{fig:ggindplot}.
 The plot helps to reveal some interesting patterns in the data.
 For instance, $0$'s are distinct from $1$'s, while 3's share commonalities with all the other classes.
-Further, the correlation between the original variables and the PCs can be visualized:

-The correlation plot, also denoted as variables factor map, is shown in Figure~\ref{fig:ggcorplot}.
+Further, the correlation between the original variables and the PCs can be visualized: \begin{CodeChunk} \begin{CodeInput} R> ggcorplot(digits.rpca, alpha = 0.3, top.n = 10) \end{CodeInput} \end{CodeChunk} The correlation plot, also denoted as variables factor map, is shown in Figure~\ref{fig:ggcorplot}.
 It shows the projected variables in eigenspace.
 This representation of the data gives some insights into the structural relationship (correlation) between the variables and the principal components.